abahmanem/casper-scala-sdk/src/main/scala/com/casper/sdk/docs/RPC.md

 ---
+## Get EraSummary

-## Returns the era summary at either a specific block (by height or hash), or the most recently added block
+Returns the era summary at either a specific block (by height or hash), or the most recently added block

 ```scala
 def getEraSummary(blockHash: String): Try[EraSummaryResult]
 ```